-Expenditure is accounted for on an accruals basis and has been classified under the principal categories of 'expenditure on raising funds' and 'expenditure on charitable activities'.
-The expenditure on raising funds comprise the costs incurred in generating donations and legacy income including apportioned support costs.
-Expenditure on charitable activities comprises the costs incurred on delivering charitable activities including apportioned support costs.
+Expenditure is accounted for on an accruals basis and Transfers between funds may arise where there is an has been classified under the principal categories of authorised release of restricted or endowed funds, or when 'expenditure on raising funds' and 'expenditure on charitable charges are made from unrestricted to other funds.
+Details of activities'.
+The expenditure on raising funds comprise the transfers made in the year are included in note 19. the costs incurred in generating donations and legacy income including apportioned support costs.
+Expenditure 1.8 Intanaible fixed assets on charitable activities comprises the costs incurred on delivering charitable activities including apportioned a) Capitalisation support costs.